Listen to this post with Alexa!

 Blue Hole Wimberley

 In close proximity to Jacob’s Well is another prime natural Austin swimming spot: Blue Hole in Wimberley.
 If you’re looking for a classic Texas hill country swimming experience complete with cypress trees, crystal clear water, and a rope swing, look no further!
+Blue Hole recently took a page from Hamilton Pool and changed to a reservation system for the swimming hole.
+Read more about how to make a reservation here.

 These 12 Austin swimming hole suggestions should keep you occupied for a good while, but once you’ve exhausted this list try exploring Bull Creek and Walnut Creek in Austin, Brushy Creek in Round Rock, and San Marcos River for other great swimming spots.
-If you know of any other Austin swimming holes that we didn’t mention, particularly ones within Austin city limits, let us know!

 Featured photo: Flickr user Phalinn Ooi, CC licensed